Time spent outdoors in nature can have many health benefits, including reducing stress and increasing cardiovascular health.

 Adopt your local storm drain

-Volunteer fifteen minutes, twice a month, for cleaner waterways and healthier communities through the Adopt-a-Drain program.
+Volunteer 15 minutes, twice a month, for cleaner waterways and healthier communities through the Adopt-a-Drain program.

 Smithsonian Digital Volunteers